VladimirAnaniev/XML-Parser/README.md

 - Closes the file without saving changes

 #### Saving
-Saving a file puts the node tree currently in memory in a file as a formatted xml string.
-Then the file is closed.

 ``save``
 - Saves the xml file in the same file it was read from.